 Why You Should Never Clean Your Garden Beds Until Temperatures Stay Above 50 Degrees

-That pile of leaves in your garden bed might look messy, but it’s actually a lifeline for the birds in your yard.
-Before you grab your rake this spring, there’s something important you need to know about timing your cleanup—and why waiting for the right temperature matters more than you might think.
+The pile of leaves in your garden bed may seem messy, but it is a lifesaver for the birds in your yard.
+Before grabbing your rake this spring, there is something very important to know about the timing of your cleanup, and why waiting for a specific temperature is more important than you may think.

 The Winter Shelter Birds Depend On